 Other hotels within a short walking distance to Titlis gondola are H+ Hotel Sonnwendhof Engelberg, Hotel Espen, and Ski Lodge Engelberg.
 There are also quite some apartments very close to the lifts (see on the map – gondola station is at the very bottom of this map).

-Our experience: If you are looking for a hotel on the slopes, we recommend Berghotel Trübsee.
+Where we stay: If you are looking for a hotel on the slopes, we recommend Berghotel Trübsee.
 However, keep in mind that it’s located on the mountain and can only be reached by gondola (that stops running at 4.30 PM).
 We love staying here, but if you are looking for après–ski and want to have more flexibility, then you are better off staying in Engelberg town.

 LEARN MORE: Berghotel Trübsee Review